Klarus HC3 Headlamp Review

 A cable is included – USB to micro-USB.

-Charging happens at around 0.5A, which is great, and requires about an hour and a half to completion.
+Charging happens at around 0.5A, which is great, and requires about an hour and a half to complete.

 The four indicating LEDs on top of the light (top being “switch side”) indicate charge level while charging, as follows: